Dr Christopher Moore

-Biography: Dr Christopher (Chris) Moore is a lecturer in Digital Communication and Media Studies.
-Originally from Tasmania, Chris graduated from the University of Wollongong and worked as a journalist before conducting his PhD research on intellectual property and the rise of ‘open’ mechanisms for managing copyright in the digital domain.
-In 2010, Chris moved to Melbourne to take up an Alfred Deakin Postdoctoral Fellowship examining the changes occurring in the digital games industry and lectured in Media and Communication studies.
-Returning to Wollongong in 2014, Chris joined the School of Arts, English and Media in the faculty of Law, Humanities and the Arts and is currently teaching Digital Game Cultures, Cybercultures and Digital Asia.
+Biography: Dr Christopher Moore is a senior lecturer in Digital Communication and Media.
+Originally from Tasmania, Christopher graduated from the University of Wollongong and worked as a journalist before conducting his PhD research on intellectual property and the rise of ‘open’ mechanisms for managing copyright in the digital domain.
+In 2010, Chris moved to Melbourne to take up an Alfred Deakin Postdoctoral Fellowship examining the changes occurring in the digital games industry, lecturing in Media and Communication.
+Returning to Wollongong in 2014, he joined the School of The Arts, English and Media (TAEM) and is currently teaching in the Digital and Social Media major.

-Research interests/Areas of expertise: My primary areas of research area are games studies and persona studies a cross-disciplinary area of inquiry emerging from research on celebrity and the close study of public self.
-My contributions include an examination of the construction of online persona in the indie and independent cultures of game production.
-Other projects I am involved with include Deletion, the open access forum in science fiction studies and a collection of essay exploring the work of David Bowie.
+Research interests/Areas of expertise: My primary areas of research area are tabletop games, niche media and persona studies a cross-disciplinary area of inquiry emerging from research on celebrities and the close study of the public self.
+My contributions include examining the construction of online persona in the indie and independent cultures of game production.

 2003 – 2007: Doctor of Philosophy, in the School of Social Sciences, Media and Communication, Faculty of Arts, University of Wollongong.
 PhD Thesis entitled DON’T PANIC!: An Unhurried Critique of Copyright and the Potential for Alternatives.
 Examiners: Associate Professor Terry Flew (Queensland University of Technology) and Professor Peter Putnis (University of Canberra).